-TrustBoxes are the fastest and easiest way to showcase reviews on your site and to start using structured data.
-We’re constantly following the trends in structured data and can ensure that your implementation is always compliant with Google’s guidelines provided you carefully follow the TrustBox implementation guidelines.
+TrustBoxes are the fastest and easiest way to showcase reviews on your site.
+We’re continuously following the trends in structured data and can ensure that your implementation is always compliant with Google’s guidelines provided you carefully follow the TrustBox implementation guidelines.

-- Choose a TrustBox from the TrustBox Library that shows service reviews.
+- Choose a TrustBox from the TrustBox Library that displays service reviews.

-- Log into your Google Search Console, select your website, and navigate to Crawl > Fetch as Google as per the screenshot below.
+- Log into your Google Search Console, select your website, and navigate to Crawl > Fetch as Google.

-- Input the URL of the page where you’ve implemented the TrustBox, then click on Fetch and render
+- Add the URL of the page where you’ve implemented the TrustBox, and click on Fetch and render.

 - Once Google has completed the Fetch, click on Submit to Index.

 - Check the I'm not a robot box, followed by Crawl only this URL, and click Go.

 Repeat the above steps for all the URLs where you’ve implemented the same TrustBox.
 Once your pages are indexed, Rich Snippets should begin to appear in Google Search.